 At the undergraduate

-level, the School offers a four-year honours degree, the
+level, the Faculty offers a four-year degree, the

-Bachelor of Science (BSc) degree.
+Bachelor of Science degree.
 It also offers the

 Software Engineering programme in the

-Bachelor of Engineering degree.
+Bachelor of Engineering with Honours degree.
 Students can also take mathematics as a major for the BA degree in the Faculty of Arts and Social Sciences.

 is a one-year graduate qualification available to